diogovalentte/homarr-iframes/README.md

 An API that gets data from multiple sources and creates a nice HTML code to be used in an iFrame (designed to be used in [Homarr](https://github.com/ajnart/homarr)).

 The iFrames will be available under the API routes, like `/v1/iframes/linkwarden`.
 These routes also accept query parameters to change the iFrame HTML, like limiting the number of items or selecting the iFrame theme (light or dark) to match your Homarr dashboard theme.
+- You can check all query parameters in the API docs.

 # Sources